Hauts-de-France

 With 6,009,976 inhabitants as of 1 January 2015 and a population density of 189 inhabitants per km2, it is the third most populous region in France and the second-most densely populated in metropolitan France after its southern neighbour Île-de-France.
-It is bordered by Belgium to the north.
+It is bordered by Belgium to the north and by the United Kingdom to the northwest through the Channel Tunnel, a railway tunnel crossing the English Channel.
+The region is a blend mixture of French and (southern-) Dutch cultures.

 Toponymy

 The region's interim name Nord-Pas-de-Calais-Picardie was a hyphenated placename, created by hyphenating the merged regions' names—Nord-Pas-de-Calais and Picardie—in alphabetical order.

 On 14 March 2016, well ahead of the 1 July deadline, the regional council decided on Hauts-de-France as the region's permanent name.
 The provisional name of the region was retired on 30 September 2016, when the new name of the region, Hauts-de-France, took effect.

 Geography

 The region covers an area of more than 31813 km2.
 It borders Belgium (Flanders and Wallonia) to the northeast, the North Sea to the north, the English Channel to the west, as well as the French regions of Grand Est to the east-southeast, Île-de-France to the south, and Normandy to the west-southwest.
 It is connected to the United Kingdom (England) via the Channel Tunnel.